kubernetes/autoscaler/cluster-autoscaler/FAQ.md

    against the latest release tag of the corresponding `k8s.io/kubernetes` branch.
 4. Do `godep restore` in `k8s.io/kubernetes`.
 5. Remove Godeps and vendor from `k8s.io/autoscaler/cluster-autoscaler`.
+6. Add some other dependencies to `_override` if needed, and update `fix_gopath.sh` to use them.
+Make sure that the code in `k8s.io/autoscaler/cluster-autoscaler` refers to them somehow (may be a blank import).
-6. Invoke `fix_gopath.sh`.
+7. Invoke `fix_gopath.sh`.
 This will update `k8s.io/api`, `k8s.io/apimachinery` etc with the content of
    `k8s.io/kubernetes/staging` and remove all vendor directories from your gopath.
-7. Add some other dependencies if needed, and make sure that the code in `k8s.io/autoscaler/cluster-autoscaler` refers to them somehow (may be a blank import).
 8. Check if everything compiles with `go test ./...` in `k8s.io/autoscaler/cluster-autoscaler`.
 9. `godep save ./...` in `k8s.io/autoscaler/cluster-autoscaler`,
 10. Send a PR with 2 commits - one that covers `Godep` and `vendor/`, and the other one with all